archethic-foundation/aeip/AEIP-2.md

 # Specification

-Archethic relies on UTXO (Unspent Transaction Output) model where a balance is determined by the sum of the amount from the inputs.
+Archethic relies on UTXO (Unspent Transaction Output) model where the sum of the amount from the inputs determines the balance.

 Hence, Archethic's tokens leverages the same idea to provide fast and cheap asset creation and transfer: a token is just an entry in the UTXO of a given transaction address.